Interesting turn of phrase I have seen used to mean a few different ideas in the software development world and in a few other places as well.

 The Interpretation I got for this phrase from the person who sent me was:

 Eating your own dog food

-- Coined by a Microsoft manager, to use the products you develop in your office as your customers would (with the same software quality), to ensure you understand your product and understand your customers needs as well.
+- Coined by a Microsoft manager, to use the products you develop in your office as your customers would (with the same software quality), to make sure you understand your product and understand your customers needs as well.

-It seems to be an extension on the concept of “Practicing what your preech” or “Walk to the walk, don’t just talk the talk…”, but finding a company that actually uses their own product can be a good thing, I have found in my travels in the world of high tech.
+It seems to be an extension on the concept of “Practicing what your preach” or “Walk to the walk, don’t just talk the talk…”, but finding a company that actually uses their own product can be a good thing, I have found in my travels in the world of high-tech.

 Financially Eating Your Own Dog Food

 Investing and Financial Institutions are a little harder to figure out if they “Eat their own dog food“, I think it would be amusing to find out that the CEO of my bank didn’t use the bank for his finances (if not very disconcerting).